AlessandroVol23/kdd-cup-2019/README.md

 ## Data Preprocessing

-In ./src/data you'll find the ``make_dataset.py``script.
-This script takes the files from the input parameter and creates one concatted and joined file with which you can train your ML model.
+In ./src/data you'll find the ``make_dataset.py`` script.
+This script takes the files from the input parameter and creates one concatenated and joined file with which you can train your ML model.

 __1. Create conda environment__

-In ``./environments/``you'll find the yml file ``preprocessing_kdd.yml``.
+In ``./environments/`` you'll find the yml file ``preprocessing_kdd.yml``.

 Create a new conda env with:

 ```shell
 conda env create -f ./environments/preprocessing_kdd.yml
 ```